If You Asked Me To: Music video

-The accompanying music video for "If You Asked Me To" was directed by Dominic Orlando and filmed in Chatsworth and Hollywood, Los Angeles.
-It was released in April 1992 and included later on Dion's 2001 DVD video collection All the Way… A Decade of Song & Video.
+The music video for "If You Asked Me To" was directed by Dominic Orlando and filmed in Chatsworth and Hollywood, Los Angeles.
+Released in April 1992, it was later included on Dion's 2001 DVD collection All the Way...
+A Decade of Song & Video.

-In the video, Dion performs the song in a manor.
-In the beginning she is sitting alone in a room, by a large window.
-A scene shows a hand stroking her cheek.
-In other scenes she is dressed in a white dress and surrounded by mirrors.
-Some outdoor scenes also shows Dion, as she walks outside the house.
-When the video ends, a man holds her around where she sits in her room.
+In the video, Dion performs the song inside a manor.
+It opens with her sitting alone in a room by a large window.
+One scene shows a hand touching her cheek.
+Other scenes depict her in a white dress surrounded by mirrors.
+Outdoor shots show her walking around the property.
+The video ends with a man holding her as she sits in the room.

 Accolades

-In 1993, "If You Asked Me To" won an ASCAP Pop Award for most performed song in the United States.
-It was also nominated for the Billboard Music Award for Hot Adult Contemporary Single of the Year and Juno Award for Single of the Year (the latter was won by Dion and Bryson's "Beauty and the Beast" at the Juno Awards of 1993).
-About.com placed the song at number one in their ranking of "Top 10 Celine Dion Songs" in 2017, describing it as a "big midtempo ballad".
+In 1993, "If You Asked Me To" received an ASCAP Pop Award for most performed song in the United States.
+It was also nominated for the Billboard Music Award for Hot Adult Contemporary Single of the Year and the Juno Award for Single of the Year (the latter won by Dion and Bryson's "Beauty and the Beast" at the Juno Awards of 1993).
+About.com placed the song at number one in its 2017 ranking of "Top 10 Celine Dion Songs", describing it as a "big midtempo ballad".